jtpack/nymphes-osc/README.md

 # Using nymphes-osc:
 - Run it on the command line and send it OSC messages.
+  - `nymphes-osc`
-- Register as an OSC client to received OSC messages from nymphes-osc.
+- Register as an OSC client to receive OSC messages from nymphes-osc.
+  -
-- Write a program which controls nymphes-osc
+- Write a program which runs nymphes-osc in the background

 # Command Line Arguments
 `--server_host "SERVER_HOST"`